paul-nystrom/website/content/posts/Lacerations.md

 ---
-title: "Lacerations"
+title: Lacerations
 date: 2025-08-15
 draft: false
-description: "lacerations"
+description: lacerations
-tags: ["laceration", "scar"]
+tags: [laceration, scar]
 ---

 Once you have a break in your skin, you will have a scar.
 There's not really any way around that.
 People come to the ER expecting that we will be able to keep them from having a scar, but that's not the case.
 Even the most controlled scars, like those from a surgical procedure, will leave you with a scar.
 Why would getting hit with a baseball bat in the head, causing a big, complex, star-shaped laceration with smashed edges and macerated tissue not result in a scar?
 It just doesn’t make sense.